On 15 December

 of being given the chop to feature here, showing in bricks and mortar, just

-how strong the name of Martins remains, more than fifty years on from the
+how strong the name of Martins remains, FIFTY-FIVE years on from